2hog/docker-training/_presentations/intro-to-docker-containers/presentation.md

 ---

+# Finding images

+* Docker Hub is the Github of Docker images
+* There are official, certified and user contributed images
+* Search for images at Docker Hub: https://hub.docker.com

+---

 # Create your first image

---

 In order to create a Docker image, we need each recipe - the Dockerfile